biaslab/ForneyLab.jl/docs/src/contributing.md

 ### Unit tests

-We use the test-driven design (TDD) methodology for ForneyLab.jl development.
+We use the test-driven development (TDD) methodology for ForneyLab.jl development.
 The test coverage should be as complete as possible.
 Please make sure that you write tests for each piece of code that you want to add.

 All unit tests are located in the `/test/` directory.
 The `/test/` directory follows the structure of the `/src/` directory.
 Each test file should have following filename format: `test_*.jl`.